MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/index.md

 ### [Hardware Acceleration for Emulator Performance](~/android/get-started/installation/android-emulator/hardware-acceleration.md)

-How to prepare your computer for maximum Android Emulator performance.
+How to prepare your computer for maximum Android Emulator performance by using either Hyper-V or HAXM virtualization technology.
 Because the Android Emulator can be prohibitively slow without hardware acceleration, we recommend that you enable hardware acceleration on your computer before you use the emulator.

 ### [Managing Virtual Devices with the Android Device Manager](~/android/get-started/installation/android-emulator/device-manager.md)